 Sponsorships go on sale after I have fulfilled the previous print sponsorship and am making words on the new project.
 They end when I complete the first draft of a book and send it for technical review.
 I have a mailing list where I announce when sponsorships open and when they’re about to end.

 While your Patronizing and sponsorships help me survive writing the book, occasional Kickstarters are about production expenses and improving the book.
-Kickstarters run for thirty days, so if you see one act quickly.
+Kickstarters run for thirty days or less, so if you see one act quickly.

 Again: all I ask is that you buy my books.
 I appreciate more support, but it’s not necessary.